ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### PREPARATION
 * start with a fully configured Security Onion 12.04 installation
 * if possible, create a VM snapshot so that you can revert if necessary
-* backup Bro config since it will be removed when Ubuntu removes the package
+* backup Bro config since it will be removed when Ubuntu removes the package:
 ```
 sudo sed -i 's|PREV="2.3.2"|PREV="pre-2.4"|g' /var/lib/dpkg/info/securityonion-bro.preinst
 sudo /var/lib/dpkg/info/securityonion-bro.preinst install